 Bataan and the Manila massacre are US propaganda.
 The truth is Japan liberated the Philippines, which gained independence in 1943, before the end of WW2.

-The US ever made two fake independence promises to Filipinos.
+The US made two fake independence promises to Filipinos.

 The first one is when fighting against Spain, the US made a promise to Filipino for the independence from Spain, and had them fight with US.
 But after a battle, US colonized Philippine.

 The second one is how US turned Filipino against Japanese when its nation already became independent without US in 1943.
-In 1941, after FDR put Japan with no choice but fight against US by supporting Chiang kai-shek militarily and financially and isolating Japan with an embargo, Japan attacked Pearl Harbor 7th December 1941, next day attacked the US in Philippine and kicked US military out of Philippine.
+In 1941, after FDR put Japan with no choice but fight against US by supporting Chiang kai-shek militarily and financially and isolating Japan without oil/rubber by an embargo, Japan attacked Pearl Harbor 7th December 1941.
+Next day Japan attacked the US in Philippine and kicked US military out of Philippine.
 Douglas Macarthur escaped to Australia on 11th March in 1942 leaving his soldiers in Philippine.
 Japan helped the independence of Philippine in 1943 with Jose Laurel leading to Greater East Asia Co-Prosperity Sphere.
-As usual, the US called Jose Laurel regime as a puppet, which is US tactics when US is the one having puppets on its own.
+The US called Jose Laurel regime as a puppet, which is US tactics when US is the one having puppets on its own.
 The US made up anti-Japanese propaganda, Death March of Bataan, and used Filipino guerrilla to attack Japanese in Philippine.
-It was US that bombed Manila city yet the US and Filipino collaborators spread propagandas such as Manila Massacre and Japanese atrocity which all allegedly happened since 1943.
-It certainly raises the question why Japanese would become suddenly an evil monster when helping Filipino for independence?
+It was US that bombed Manila city.
+Dilippino guerrillas set a fire.
+The US and Filipino collaborators spread propagandas such as Manila Massacre and Japanese atrocity as they claimed all happened oddly AFTER 1943.
+It certainly raises the question why Japanese would become suddenly an evil monster when helping Filipino for independence prior to that?

 After Japan lost a war, the US betrayed Philippine and forced to agree on unfair treaty, Manila Treaty, and set a series of puppet governments.